 Men of all ages in whom the medical causes for enlarged breasts have been ruled out may be good candidates for this surgery.
-It is sometimes performed for men in their teens, and can allow men in their sixties or older to feel less self conscious with their shirts off!
+It is sometimes performed for men in their teens, as well as men in their sixties or older that want to feel less self-conscious with their shirts off!

 Gynecomastia Surgery Recovery

 Recovery from the surgery is not difficult.
-Immediately after your procedure, we’ll put you in a compression garment is placed to minimize swelling and to help the chest skin adhere to its new contour.
+Immediately after your procedure, we’ll put you in a compression garment to minimize swelling and to help the chest skin adhere to its new contour.
 The incisions are small and they heal relatively quickly.
-There will be some swelling and discomfort, but this doesn’t last very long.
+There will be some swelling and discomfort, but this does not last very long.
 You may have some loss of sensation in the area, but this usually returns.

 What is the Recovery Time for Gynecomastia Surgery?

-You’ll see obvious changes in the size of your breasts after about two weeks.
+Generally speaking, patients see obvious changes in the size of their breasts after about two weeks.
 After about six weeks, roughly 75 percent of the improvement is visible, while the full result may take three to six months.

 Recurrence of Gynecomastia after Surgery

-In most cases of reduction surgery the majority of the breast gland is removed.
+In most cases of reduction surgery, we remove a majority of the breast gland.
 This usually precludes the same stimulation that caused the condition from reoccurring.
 However, steroid or drug use, or major weight gain can cause the breasts to gain size again.